 Talking about our emotions with family helps!

 How often do you talk about emotions with your family?
 Most would answer, "not too often!"
-Emotions send us vital messages and guide all we do, so it's paramount we understand and learn to accept them.
-Developing and strengthening your emotional intelligence is not is easy; however, it is possible.
+Emotions send us vital messages and guide all we do, so we must understand and learn to accept them.
+Developing and strengthening your emotional intelligence is not is easy.
+However, it is possible.
 You can help your child develop their emotional intelligence by becoming their emotional coach.

 Children need to develop both their IQ and EQ.